-If you are injured as a direct result of the study drug or a properly performed procedure required by the study plan, the study sponsor will pay the reasonable costs of medical treatment.
-The study sponsor will not provide any other form of compensation.
-You are not being asked to release or waive any of your legal rights against the institution, the investigator or the sponsor for liability for negligence.
+If you are injured as a direct result of the study drug or a properly performed study procedure the Sponsor will pay the reasonable costs of medical treatment for the injury.
+The Sponsor will not provide any other form of compensation.
+You are not being asked to release or waive any of your legal rights against the institution, the investigator or the Sponsor for liability for negligence.